 3) Albert Speer- Hitler’s chief architect

 Albert Speer was Hitler’s chief architect and the Reich Minister for armaments and war production.
 He joined the Nazi party in 1931.
 He was an excellent architect and his skills gained him prominence.
-Additionally, Speer was the founder of a task force who was instrumental in exploiting slave labour for the benefit of the German war effort.
-He was indicted of war crimes at the Nuremberg Trials.
+Additionally, Speer was the founder of a task force that was instrumental in exploiting slave labour for the benefit of the German war effort.
+The Nuremberg Trials indicted him of war crimes.
 His lawyer presented him as an artist who had no political ideologies.
 On this basis, he narrowly escaped a death sentence.
 However, he was indicted of war crimes and crimes against humanity and sentenced to 20 years in prison.

 4) Heinrich Himmler- The orchestrator of the Holocaust